Danny5487401/go_advanced_code/chapter17_dataStructure_n_algorithm/09_golang_data_structure/03_struct_structure/struct.md

 // Once is an object that will perform exactly one action.
 //
-// A Once must not be copied after first use. type Once struct {
+// A Once must not be copied after first user. type Once struct {
 	// done indicates whether the action has been performed.
 	// It is first in the struct because it is used in the hot path.